LandCover.ai: Dataset for Automatic Mapping of Buildings, Woodlands, Water and Roads from Aerial Imagery: The dataset

 \subsection{Land cover characteristics}

 The selected areas are located in Poland, i.e., in Central Europe.
 The majority of Poland spreads in the eastern part of the North European Plain.
-Geographical regions of the country extend latitudinally, gradually passing from the lowlands in the north and center to highlands and mountains in the south of the country.
-The landscape is dominated by agricultural areas with a varied agrarian structure (60\%) as well as coniferous, deciduous, and mixed forests (29,6\%).
+The country's geographic regions extend latitudinally, gradually passing from the lowlands in the north and center to highlands and mountains in the south of the country.
+The landscape is dominated by agricultural areas with a varied agrarian structure (60\%) as well as coniferous, deciduous, and mixed forests (29.6\%).
 The Polish forest cover is similar to the average of European (excluding Russia) and North American (both about 33\% of the area).
-Due to favorable climatic conditions, the dominant forest type in Poland is coniferous forest (68.4\%, where pine accounts for 58\%).
-There are 38 urban agglomerations with more than 100 000 inhabitants each, including one that exceeds 1 million.
+Due to favorable climatic conditions, Poland's dominant forest type is coniferous forest (68.4\%, where pine accounts for 58\%).
+There are 38 urban agglomerations with more than 100 000 inhabitants, including one that exceeds 1 million.
 The extensive postglacial lake districts occupy the north of Poland, but numerous pounds are also scattered in the rest of the country.